rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Satan

-A seraphim, a throne guardian, an angel created completely good and given the task as guardian of the earth, protector of the terrestrial order..
+A seraphim, an angel created completely good and given the task as guardian of the earth, protector of the terrestrial order..
 By his will he turned against his own nature, turned against God ...